-In addition to Walt Disney World buses running to Epcot from individual Walt Disney World resorts, Disney has added park-to-park buses on a permanent basis.
-Epcot guests can catch buses running to the Magic Kingdom, Animal Kingdom and Disney’s Hollywood Studios approximately every 20 minutes throughout the day.
-The direct bus to Magic Kingdom from any park still goes to the Transportation and Ticket Center and you have to take the ferry or monorail to the park.
+In addition to Walt Disney World buses running to Epcot from individual Walt Disney World resorts, Disney has added park-to-park buses permanently.
+Epcot Theme Park guests can catch buses running to the Magic Kingdom, Animal Kingdom and Disney’s Hollywood Studios approximately every 20 minutes throughout the day.

 Guest driving electric vehicles may use one of four Level 2 ChargePoint charging stations found at the Journey parking lot at Epcot.
-Cost is $.35 per kw/h, with a minimum charge of $1.50.
+Cost is $.35 per kW/h, with a minimum charge of $1.50.
 Payments can be made at the charge station with a credit card or a ChargePoint account card.
 For more tips, check out the Parking Information page.

 Other Walt Disney World Parks: